Advanced Dummy Mock API Data Definition, Guide & Testing Service

-Learn how to generate dummy API data and stage a mock API server
+Learn how to quickly mock data to design, build, and test APIs using a mock or dummy API Server.

 The major requirement of a mock API REST server is to generate the data to send as responses.
 Ideally, the data is realistic, because you want to make the experience as close to a real API as you can.
 However, an overly complex effort to build a mockAPI may negate its purpose.
 In the cases where the real API is available, the mock API is meant to unblock projects that depend on the API, not become a project itself.
 We will cover all these points in this dummy REST API mock data and mock rest API definition guide to address the question of what is a mock service or mock REST service.